getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

 *Integrations* extend the functionality of the SDK for some common frameworks and libraries.
 Similar to plugins, they extend the functionality of the Sentry SDK.
-The Native SDK comes in two additional flavors that include integrations into the Breakpad and Crashpad libraries, respectively.
+The Native SDK comes in two additional distributions that include integrations into the Breakpad and Crashpad libraries, respectively.

 ### Google Breakpad